RunSi/DEVWKS-2601/guide/step3a.md

 ```

+The commands above will:-

+* Import the pprint library so as to 'pretty print' structured data to make it human readable
+* Import the Genie.conf library
+* Import the Operational data library for IOSXE Interfaces
+* Initiate the testbed file in order to interact with the testbed devices

 Access to the devices needs to be established prior to sending any additional GENIE API calls to the device, leveraging
 the topology _connect_ method.